jessecogollo/arrayMethods/README.md

 The `.forEach` method executes a provided function once for each element.
 This method receive 1 param and is a function.

+### .includes
+The `.includes` method determines whether an array includes a certain element, returning true or false as appropiate.
+This method receive 1 param and is the element to find.

 ###